 When Should You Repair Your Hail Damaged Roof?

-When should you fix your hail damaged roof?
+When should you fix your storm or hail damaged roof?
 Immediately!

 It is strongly recommended you call a professional service as soon as a strong hailstorm hits your property.
 Call a professional roof contractor immediately after a single hailstorm.